Xilinx/Vitis-Tutorials/Machine_Learning/Introduction/03-Basic/Module_5/network_training.md

 I0602 21:29:55.022497 17132 solver.cpp:901]     Test net output #0: detection_eval = 0.692454
 ```

-The well trained network model (`refinedet_baseline.caffemodel`) is provided here in oder to save time.
-The baseline model could be used to test mAP and deploy onboard by Vitis AI toolchain.
+The model zoo has provided well trained baseline model as well as other three optimized models in different pruning ratio, which are corrsponding to model 10 to 13 in [model download page](https://github.com/Xilinx/Vitis-AI/tree/master/AI-Model-Zoo#model-download).
+All models could be used to test mAP and deploy onboard by Vitis AI toolchain.

 Continue toolchain content at the [main page](/Machine_Learning/Getting_Started/03-Basic/Module_5/README.md/#evaluate-model).